 Multilingual user interface (MUI) setups are really common in todays world.
 Mostly seen with NSIS setups.
 If your software is multilingual you don't need to maintain tons of setups (aka - one MSI for every language).
 Nevertheless the below is officially not supported by Microsoft, it's possible and widly used - also by Microsoft.
 The most popular software I came across in the last days is Apples Safari 5.x browser.
 I'm sure if you search more, you will find much more setups.

 Checking JRE can be done with below code.
 I found this on the net, but it failed for me with WixUI_FeatureTree and WixUI_Mondo setup interfaces.
-The problem was that the condition has not checked only on install.
-Therefore I got the message also if I tried to modify features and this prevented my from changing them.
-The added Installed OR makes sure this condition is only checked on the very first install and no more later.
-It would otherwise cause serious issues for the user if the application should be removed after the JRE has been uninstalled.
+The problem was that the condition has not checked on install only.
+Therefore I got the condition message also if I tried to modify features and this blocked me from changing installed features.
+The added Installed OR makes sure this condition is only checked on the very first install and not later.
+It would otherwise cause serious issues for the user if the application should be removed after the JRE has been uninstalled, but your application not before.